World Water Day: Examples of activities

-Non-governmental organizations active in the WASH sector, such as UNICEF, WaterAid and Water and Sanitation for the Urban Poor (WSUP), use the day to raise public awareness, get media attention for water issues and inspire action.
+Non-governmental organizations active in the WASH sector, such as UNICEF, WaterAid and Water and Sanitation for the Urban Poor (WSUP), use the day to raise public awareness and get media attention for water issues and inspire action.
 Activities have included releasing publications and films, as well as organizing round tables, seminars and expositions.

 End Water Poverty, a global civil society coalition with 250 partner organizations, sponsors Water Action Month each year and offers an event-planning guidebook.

 The UN World Water Development Report (WWDR) is released each year on World Water Day.
 Information related to the annual theme gives decision-makers tools to implement sustainable use of water resources.

 More and more initiatives in schools and universities are educating people about the importance of conserving and managing water resources.
 For example, Michigan State University held a contest for "best World Water Day poster" in 2017.
 Primary school children in the Philippines participated in a "My School Toilet" contest in 2010.